Searching the Internet for Challenging Benchmarks at Scale: Introduction

-This work, for the example task of machine translation, introduces a budget-constrained algorithm to automatically curate Internet data that reveals weaknesses in targeted models.
-To navigate the massive search space efficiently, we formalize this discovery process as a multi-armed bandit.
-In this framework, each topic is an ``arm,'' and pulling an arm corresponds to a single difficulty estimation of that topic.
-This estimation is a computationally expensive process: it involves sampling a text from the topic, generating a translation with a target model, and evaluating the translation's quality to determine the text's difficulty (see \Cref{fig:pipeline}).
-Our goal is to efficiently allocate a fixed budget of these ``pulls'' to identify the topics that yield the most consistently difficult examples—a task known as best arm identification \citep{AudibertBM2010}.
-This approach allows us to strategically explore the vast space of topics, focusing resources on the most promising candidates (most difficult topics) while avoiding blind brute-force evaluation.
+We address this by formalizing the search as a multi-armed bandit (MAB) problem, where each topic is an ``arm'' whose difficulty is revealed through costly queries.
+Our goal is to allocate a fixed budget of queries to identify the topics that yield the most consistently challenging examples---a task known as best arm identification \citep{AudibertBM2010}.
+This formulation enables a principled exploration-exploitation tradeoff: the search strategically concentrates queries on the most promising topics, efficiently discovering where models fail without exhaustively evaluating every candidate.

-We focus on machine translation as a prototypical task, which has suffered from the lack of challenging examples \citep{proietti-etal-2025-estimating} and at the same time any text on the Internet is a possible input that can be translated.
-To show the aptness and efficiency of our framework we build a search pipeline that collects texts from the Internet.\footnote{ Our formulation is compatible with any NLP task where (1) anything from the Internet is a potentially valid input, and (2) the difficulty of the input can be estimated. } We demonstrate that our bandit-based search vastly outperforms naive sampling strategies, providing an efficient and scalable method for discovering challenging test data for machine translation.
+We demonstrate this pipeline on two tasks where saturation is frequently reported: machine translation, where frontier models score near-perfectly on WMT and FLORES \citep{kocmi-etal-2024-findings,kocmi-etal-2025-findings}, and knowledge question answering, where they excel on established benchmarks yet still fail on specialized knowledge \citep{goldman2025eclekticnovelchallengeset}.
+These tasks are also ideal because they are well-defined, with clear evaluation criteria and reliable automated quality estimators.
+Indeed, tasks prone to saturation are typically those where the community has invested in well-validated metrics, so the availability of a quality estimator and the need for our framework naturally co-occur.
+Validation further confirms that discovered difficulty is not an artifact of the proxy metric, but generalizes robustly across independent metrics, languages, and models.